How to Prevent Malnutrition in Older Adults

 Outpatient medical nutrition therapy at Hebrew Rehabilitation Center

 If you or a loved one has concerns about malnutrition, we are here to help!
-Our outpatient medical nutrition therapy program for older adults was developed by registered dieticians to manage and treat various health concerns, including malnutrition.
+Our outpatient medical nutrition therapy program for older adults was developed by registered dietitians to manage and treat various health concerns, including malnutrition.
 To learn more, contact us online or call our outpatient nutrition therapy program at 617-363-8539 in Boston or 781-234-9630 in Dedham.

 Lizzie Russo also contributed to this blog post.